number1digital/number1digital/README.md

 - 👋 Hi, I’m @number1digital
 - 👀 I’m interested in being full-stack developer
-- 🌱 I’m currently learning Learning HTML5, CSS3, JavaScript, React, Git
+- 🌱 I’m currently learning software engineering fundamentals like Java, Data Structures, Algorithms, Design Patterns, and Git.
-- 💞️ I’m looking to collaborate on Static Websites Development or Front-end projects with HTML5, CSS3, JS, React as coding languages using Git
+- 💞️ I’m looking to collaborate on with as many as community projects (getting started level one) once I complete my fundamental skills and tools learnings.
+I am here to help the HUMANITY, the WORLD, the PEOPLE.
+EVERYONE.
 - 📫 How to reach me visit my LinkedIn: https://www.linkedin.com/in/best-digital-marketing-expert/

 <!---